MarioLuiz/MarioLuiz/README.md

 I really enjoy learning, studying and practicing new technologies.

-I also like games, series, movies, books, cooking, hiking and etc.
+I also like games, series, movies, books, cooking, hiking and exercise myself.

 Would you like to find me?